 What if someone eats like a pig during their 8 hours and they aren’t in a calorie deficit?
 Sorry, but no weight loss is happening.

 But it can work for the person that normally starts their day off with a big Starbucks frappuccino and muffin that is 800 calories.
-If they switch to intermittent fasting and just stuck to black coffee until their eating window started and watched what they ate during that time, they will lose weight.
+If they switch to intermittent fasting and stick to black coffee until their eating window starts and watches what they eat during that time, they will lose weight.

 I hate to break it to you, but calories from the things you drink count as calories too.